 What is Rose?

-Rose is the minimal Linux layer that the 404 distribution runs on.
+Rose is the Linux layer that starts STATIC and the eBPF path inside WSL2.

 - Fast